supermorphDotTech/morPy/prompt.md

                 # If we still don't have them, leave them as None
                 pass
             except KeyError:
-                raise IndexError("Positional arguments morpy_trace and/or app_dict are missing or at wrong position!")
+                raise IndexError("Positional arguments morpy_trace and/or app_dict are missing or at the wrong position!")

             if enable_metrics:
                 start_time = time.perf_counter()